akondrahman/akondrahman.github.io/_pages/about.md

 Latest
 ======
+- June 15, 2022: Our SATC grant was funded.
+Thanks NSF!
+- May 31, 2022: I will be a disucssion co-lead in the [SaTC PI Breakout Meeting](https://cps-vo.org/group/satc-pimtg22/breakouts).
+See you in Washington D.C. if you are around.
+- May 05, 2022: Congratulations to Farzana for succesfully defending their Ph.D. thesis.
-- April 11, 2022: I presented my research on Julia bugs at the [U.S. Research Software Engineers (RSE) Forum](https://us-rse.org/events/2022/2022-04-community-call/)!
+- April 11, 2022: I presented my research on Julia bugs at the [U.S. Research Software Engineers (RSE) Forum](https://us-rse.org/events/2022/2022-04-community-call/).
-- April 05, 2022: Our paper on educating students on secure configuration management got accepted at ITiCSE 2022!
+- April 05, 2022: Our paper on educating students on secure configuration management got accepted at ITiCSE 2022.
-- April 03, 2022: Our paper on secure machine learning development got accepted at COMPSAC 2022!
-Congrats to Farzana !!
+- April 03, 2022: Our paper on secure machine learning development got accepted at COMPSAC 2022.
+Congrats to Farzana !
-- Mar 17, 2022: I presented my research on secure configuration management at the [Women in Cybersecurity](https://www.wicys.org/events/wicys-2022/conference-schedule/) conference 2022!
+- Mar 17, 2022: I presented my research on secure configuration management at the [Women in Cybersecurity](https://www.wicys.org/events/wicys-2022/conference-schedule/) conference 2022.
 - Mar 06, 2022: I will serve on the program committee for [ICSME 2022](https://cyprusconferences.org/icsme2022/call-for-research-track/).
-Please submit your papers!
+Please submit your papers.
-- Mar 02, 2022: I presented my work on secure software education at the [CAPEC Program User Summit](https://capec.mitre.org/news/index.html)
+- Mar 02, 2022: I presented my work on secure software education at the [CAPEC Program User Summit](https://capec.mitre.org/news/index.html).
-- Dec 17, 2021: Our paper summarizing research related to Puppet quality accepted at SANER 2022!
+- Dec 17, 2021: Our paper summarizing research related to Puppet quality accepted at SANER 2022.
-- Dec 07, 2021: Our paper on Ansible test quality has been accepted to ICST 2022!
-Congrats to Mehedi !!
+- Dec 07, 2021: Our paper on Ansible test quality has been accepted to ICST 2022.
+Congrats to Mehedi !
 - Oct 10, 2021: I was invited as a guest speaker at [WindRiver](https://www.windriver.com/) to discuss our ongoing research projects related IaC.
-- Aug 29, 2021: Congratulations to Shamim for winning an [award](https://twitter.com/Sharma__Tushar/status/1431224348426129416) at ESEC/FSE 2021!
+- Aug 29, 2021: Congratulations to Shamim for winning an [award](https://twitter.com/Sharma__Tushar/status/1431224348426129416) at ESEC/FSE 2021.
-- Aug 26, 2021: Our work on defect categorization for Puppet mansifests was covered by [It Will Never Work in Theory](https://neverworkintheory.org/2021/08/26/defect-taxonomy-for-infrastructure-as-code.html)
+- Aug 26, 2021: Our work on defect categorization for Puppet mansifests was covered by [It Will Never Work in Theory](https://neverworkintheory.org/2021/08/26/defect-taxonomy-for-infrastructure-as-code.html).
-- July 19, 2021: Congratulations to Brinto for his paper acceptance at FIE 2021!
+- July 19, 2021: Congratulations to Brinto for his paper acceptance at FIE 2021.
-- June 26, 2021: Congratulations to Justin and Raunak for succesfully defending their M.Sc. thesis!
+- June 26, 2021: Congratulations to Justin and Raunak for succesfully defending their M.Sc. thesis.
-- May 07, 2021: I was selected as a Distinguished Reviewer for the 2021 Mining Software Repositories Conference (MSR)!
+- May 07, 2021: I was selected as a Distinguished Reviewer for the 2021 Mining Software Repositories Conference (MSR).